 - Ongoing resources, support and evaluation of your efforts

 What is it all about?

 Addressing the issue of hate crimes on campus requires participation of all members of the campus community.
 The Stop The Hate Program allows top administrators, student affairs professionals, faculty and students to learn new innovative tools to take action on hate crimes and bias-motivated violence issues on his/her campus and region.
-Over a period of three days and approximately 18-20 hours of training time, each participant becomes skilled on 12 different training modules to implement in combination or as separate workshops/seminars, as follows:
+Over a period of two or three days and approximately 16 to 20 hours of training time, each participant becomes skilled on 12 different training modules to implement in combination or as separate workshops/seminars, as follows: